Cruises, Bonaire, Caribbean and South America

 The Northern Pier is perpendicular to the coast.
 It is just over 200 feet long.
 The exit gates are opening directly into a pedestrian street.

 The pier is located right next to the Old Fort.
 It is only a few steps away from the Sea Promenade and Kaya Grandi.
-This is the biggest shopping street of Kralendijk.
+This is the biggest shopping street in Kralendijk.

 Southern Pier and Terminal